2034-03-13 1600EDT A Prince In The Eye Of The Storm

 “Good.
 You are now Agent Wildfire, and you work for His Majesty’s Secret Service – the original one.
 The only record of your employment is now in the minds of the three of us.
 You are effectively outside the law in pursuit of your duties to the Crown.”

 “Yes, Your Majesty.”

 “I expect familiarity and the associated contempt in short order.
 Utter unvarnished honesty is what I demand from you, Storm.”
-He nodded once to his daughter and sighed off.
+He nodded once to his son and sighed off.

-“He takes some getting used to,” Victoria said.
+“He takes some getting used to,” Archie said.
 “He loves being royalty, but loves serving humanity much more.”
-She waited for Storm to recover her composure for a few breaths.
+He waited for Storm to recover her composure for a few breaths.
 “You’re doing fine, Auntie.”
-She passed another ball of light to Storm.
+He passed another ball of light to Storm.
 It was labeled Wildfire Archive and contained a massive set of thoroughly cross referenced intelligence.
 There were dossiers on almost everyone at CAF, many members of the DQE, and 52 members of the Cyborg Collective's inner circle.

 There were two other glaring gaps in the Wildfire Archive.
 “I don't see anything on the AIs and other Peers, and no mention of the Narnia Project.”
 Storm collected an executive summary of both as she spoke and handed them over.

-The Princess read very quickly.
-“I think you will have to bring me up to speed once we have briefed your team,” Vic said, clearly taken aback by these gaps in her intelligence.
+The prince read very quickly.
+“I think you will have to bring me up to speed once we have briefed your team,” Archie said, clearly taken aback by these gaps in his intelligence.

 “It wasn't like life was simple before you arrived,” Storm said with some sarcasm.
 “I think the scope of this discussion has to include representatives of all intelligent life on Earth, not just us.”

-In under a minute, Storm had drawn up a quick proposal, and showed it to her Princess.
+In under a minute, Storm had drawn up a quick proposal, and showed it to her prince.

-“I like the way you think, Ms. Anderson,” she said, reading it over.
+“I like the way you think, Ms. Anderson,” he said, reading it over.

 Storm glanced over the responsibilities of an Auntie.
-It boiled down to two things: keep the princess as safe as possible, while treating her as her own child.
+It boiled down to two things: keep the prince as safe as possible, while treating him as her own child.
 Oh joy, she thought.

 “On a practical note, we also need to activate my doppelgänger and disguise me for the duration of my stay.
-I will be your wealthy Uncle’s daughter while here, and not the Crown Princess.”
+I will be your wealthy Uncle’s son while here, and not the Crown Prince.”

 Storm’s eyebrows went up while she scanned the doppelgänger file.
 “Who else needs to know you're staying with us?
 These files are secured to individuals, not a clearance level.”

-“We’re going to need more that five minutes for this, Vic.”
+“We’re going to need more that five minutes for this, Archie.”

 Storm glanced over the file.
 "Our relationship is a very complicated web of loyalties, isn't it?"